Professor of Agricultural and Resource Economics at University of California, Berkeley

-Before adopting a new technology, farmers need information about its costs and benefits.
-Extension services have traditionally tried to inform farmers and spread new technologies by conducting farmer field days and providing new technologies first to select farmers, who then share their experience with other farmers in their community.
-However, many smallholder farmers, also seek information from agro-dealers, who typically sell seeds, fertilizers, and agrochemicals.
+Despite the prevalence of productive agricultural technologies, a large share of the population in low-income countries relies on traditional methods of production.
+While farmers face a number of barriers to technology adoption in these contexts, decades of research show that knowledge plays an important role in adoption.
+Public extension services traditionally try to inform farmers and spread new technologies by conducting farmer field days and providing new technologies first to select farmers, who then share their experience with other farmers in their community.
+Alternatively, smallholder farmers also seek information from commercial input suppliers or agro-dealers, who typically sell seeds, fertilizers, and agrochemicals.
 Because agro-dealers directly benefit from increasing demand for new technologies through additional sales, agro-dealers may be more effective (and cost-effective) in disseminating information than government-trained farmers, who have less to gain from diffusing technologies.
-Can engaging directly with the private sector to disseminate information and sell improved seed varieties to farmers lead to higher adoption rates?
+Can engaging directly with the private sector to disseminate information and sell improved inputs to farmers lead to higher adoption rates?

 Context of the Evaluation

-Swarna Sub-1 (SS1), a submergence-tolerant rice variety, reduces yield losses under flooding conditions while leaving yields unaffected during non-flood years.
+Swarna Sub-1 (SS1), a flood-tolerant rice variety, reduces yield losses under flooding conditions while leaving yields unaffected during non-flood years.
 Previous ATAI-funded research tested the impact of SS1 in 2011 in Odisha, a flood-prone state in the coastal belt of India and found that adoption of SS1 led to substantial increases in farmer profits.
 Despite these benefits, only around 20 percent of farmers in Odisha used SS1 in 2015, four years after the evaluation.
-When surveyed about their decision to adopt or not, farmers noted that they did not have information about the new variety or that there was a lack of access to seeds because few agro-dealers stock them, suggesting that the current agricultural extension system and supply networks are not effective in enabling farmers to adopt this new technology.
+When surveyed about their decision to adopt or not, farmers noted that they did not have information about the new variety or that they lacked access to seeds because few agro-dealers stock them, suggesting that the existing agricultural extension system and supply networks were not effective in enabling farmers to adopt this new technology.

 Details of the Intervention

 Researchers conducted a randomized evaluation to test the impact of targeted extension services to agro-dealers on farmers’ adoption of SS1 seeds in Odisha.
-In partnership with Odisha’s Ministry of Agriculture, India’s National Food Security Mission (NFSM), and the International Rice Research Institute (IRRI), researchers modified the current extension system by delivering information and seeds directly to agro-dealers between 2017 and 2018.
+In partnership with Odisha’s Ministry of Agriculture, researchers modified the existing extension system by delivering information and seeds directly to agro-dealers between 2016 and 2018.

-Of the 72 flood-prone blocks (administrative groups of 150 villages) included in the study, researchers randomly assigned half to undertake either agro-dealer-focused or farmer-focused extension services.
+Of the 72 blocks (administrative groups of about 136 villages) from ten flood-prone districts included in the study, researchers randomly assigned half to undertake either agro-dealer-focused or farmer-focused extension services.